Current Board Members

 Development" and the "empowerment" and “strengthening” of Aboriginal peoples through healing, education and training.

 Trevor Toone has been the Principal of Columbia College since 1999.
 In the past, he was the Vice Principal of Columbia College and a chemistry instructor for Columbia College.
-Prior to that, he was a research association for the chemistry department in the University of BC.
+Prior to that, he was a research associate for the chemistry department in the University of BC.
 He is a member of the Transfer and Articulation Committee of the BC Council of Administrative Tribunals.
 Mr. Tonne holds his Doctorate (Ph.D) in Physical Organic Chemistry and his Master of Science, both from the University of East Anglia in England.
 He also holds his Bachelor of Science in Chemistry from the University of Sussex.
 Mr. Toone completed his post-doctoral fellowship in chemistry at York University and the University of BC.

 David Lefebure is the Principal of Lefebure GeoLogic Ltd, a consulting company that provides expertise to companies, government agencies, Indigenous communities and other clients.
 He is also an Adjunct Professor at the University of Victoria.
 Dave is a well-travelled geologist with a private sector and government career that has taken him across Canada to numerous mines, quarries and mineral exploration properties.
 He uses this background to advise interested parties and to play an active role in explaining modern mining.
 A former Chief Geologist for British Columbia, he provided strong leadership at the provincial and national levels during this time.
 This included key roles in the provincial mineral potential assessment, British Columbia Mining Plan, Canadian trade missions to Asia and national geoscience committees and organizations.
 Throughout his career Dave has developed innovative and collaborative partnerships involving government, industry, academic and/or non-profit organizations.
 For example, he helped initiate Minerals North, Geoscience BC and the British Columbia Centre of Training Excellence in Mining.
 A life-long volunteer, he is currently active with Mining Sector Advisory Group for the Industry Training Authority, the Aboriginal Relations Committee of the Association for Mineral Exploration, and the Centre of Training Excellence in Mining.
 Dave has a master’s degree in geology from Queen’s University and a doctor of philosophy in geology from Carleton University.